pablosanjose/Quantica.jl/docs/src/tutorial/hamiltonians.md

 The combined objects must satisfy some conditions:

-- They must have the same Bravais vectors (modulo reorderings), which will be the inherited by the combined result.
+- They must have the same Bravais vectors (modulo reorderings), which will be then inherited by the combined object.
 - They must have the same position type (the `T` in `AbstractHamiltonian{T}` and `Lattice{T}`)
 - They must have no repeated sublattice names among them (unless the combined object is non-parametric)